smzd/Credit_Card_Analysis/README.md

 Precision for High Risk is 1%, and recall is 63% Precision for Low Risk is 100%, and recall is 69%

-#Undersampling
+#Undersample

-ClusterCentroids Model majority class gets undersampled or decreased to the minority class.
+ClusterCentroids Model: Majority class gets undersampled or decreased to the minority class.
 The algorithm targets the majority class and generates synthetic data points called centroids representing the clusters.

 ![](https://github.com/smzd/Credit_Card_Analysis/blob/main/Resources/cc_counter.png)
 The count of both High and low risk is 246.